 The Berkeley Lab Filipino-American Club is sponsoring a donation drive to help Super Typhoon Haiyan/Yolanda victims in the Philippines.
 Proceeds will support UNICEF’s emergency response efforts, which are focused on the five million children who have been affected by this natural disaster.
 Club members will have a table in the cafeteria lobby during the Holiday Craft Fair this afternoon from 3:30 to 6 p.m., as well as lunchtime on Monday, Dec.
 9 (11:30 a.m. to 12:45 p.m.), and Thursday, Dec.
 12 (11:30 a.m. to 1 p.m.).
 For more information, contact Lady Idos or Madelyn Bello.

 Posts Tagged ‘Employee Activity’

 Each month, the Lab’s Photo Club selects a theme for its members to capture in images.
-Members are then invited to submit two photos, and all members can participate in the selection of the top four photographs that best embody the theme.
-The theme for March 2013 was “Depth of Field/Bokeh.”
-Bokeh refers to the out-of-focus portion of a photo.
-The winners are Tim Kneafsey of the Earth Sciences Division, Doug Lockhart of Facilities, Randy Roig of EHSS and Megan Long of Public Affairs.
-Go here to see their photos.
-Contact John Christensen for information on the Photo Club.
+Members are then invited to submit two photos, and members vote for the top four photographs that best embody the theme.
+The theme for October was “Night Photography” and the winners are Daniel Parks of the Advanced Light Source, Karen Lingua with the Office of the Chief Financial Officer, Jose Fiestas of the Computational Research Division, and Joost Daniels of the Accelerator & Fusion Research Division.
+Go here to view the winning images and for more information on the club.